Leakage of power from dipole to higher multipoles due to non-symmetric WMAP beam

 \section{Simulations for Planck scan strategy and results}

-The Planck scan strategy is different from that of the WMAP scan strategy.
-Planck has only one beam and thus instead of the differential measurement it measures the real temperature of the sky.
-The Planck satellite beam is approximately $85^{o}$ off symmetric axis and the precession angle for the satellite is around $7.5^{o}$.
-The precession rate is taken as one revolution per six month and the spin rate as $180^{o}/\min$.
-A set of similar steps as that of WMAP can be followed for analyzing the Planck scan strategy.
+Planck satellite follows a different scan strategy than that of the WMAP\cite{BlueBook2005}.
+It has only one beam and instead of the differential measurement it directly measures the temperature of the sky.
+The Planck satellite beam is approximately $85\degree$ off symmetric axis and the precession angle for the satellite is around $7.5\degree$.
+The precession rate is taken as one revolution per six month and the spin rate as $1{\rm rpm}$.
+A similar set of steps as that of WMAP can also be followed for analyzing the Planck scan strategy.
 As Planck has only one beam, its orientation can be found out by the direction $R_1$ in Eq.\ref{eq:line_of_sight1}.
 Planck time ordered data consists of measured temperature in a particular sky direction instead of the temperature difference as in case of WMAP and the Planck pointing matrix in Eq.\ref{eq:Pointing} consists of only one $+1$ component in each of the row.